Rakeshohja/file_transfer/README.md

 # file_transfer
-- GoAnywhere
+- GoAnywhere (Free trial version is used)
-- Mendelson
+- Mendelson (Open source AS2 tool)
-- OpenAS2
+- OpenAS2 (Open source AS2 tool)